cdisc-org/DataExchange-ODM-LinkML/docs/CodeListItem.md

 slot_usage:
   CodedValue:
     name: CodedValue
+    description: Value of the codelist item (as it would occur in clinical data).
+    comments:
+    - 'Required

+      range:text'
     domain_of:
     - CodeListItem
     range: value
     required: true
   Rank:
     name: Rank
+    description: Numeric significance of the CodeListItem relative to others in the CodeList.
+The Rank attribute may be used where the relative value corresponding to an enumeration cannot or should not be determined by its lexical order.
+For example, if you have a list of enumerated text values including "Low", "Medium", and "High" and wish to assign these relative numeric values 1, 2, and 3 respectively, you should include a Rank attribute for each CodeListItem defined.
+Without the applied rank attribute, the normal lexical ordering would be "High", "Low", and "Medium".
+    comments:
+    - 'Optional

+      range:float'
     domain_of:
     - CodeListItem
     range: decimal
   Other:
     name: Other
+    description: Flag to indicate that the term represents "other" content.
+    comments:
+    - 'Optional

+      range:(Yes)'
     domain_of:
     - ItemRef
     - CodeListItem
     range: YesOnly
   OrderNumber:
     name: OrderNumber
+    description: Ordering on the CodeListItems (within a containing CodeListItem) for use whenever a list of Items is presented to a user.
+The ordering does not imply anything about event scheduling, time ordering, or data correctness.
+    comments:
+    - 'Optional

+      range:integer'
     domain_of:
     - StudyEventGroupRef
     - StudyEventRef